uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-postgresql.rst

 ``gladiwashere``'s, with the following differences:

-* It declares a different ``defaultcontext`` so you can run both the MySQL and the Postgresql version of this app at the same time on the same device.
+* It declares a different ``defaultcontext`` so you can run both the MySQL and the Postgresql version of this app at the same time on the same device with the defaults.

 * It specifies the ``postgresql`` role instead of the ``mysql`` role, to use Postgresql instead of MySQL.